Green-Avocado/pwn-docker/README.md

 ### Create docker container

 Run `sudo pwndocker EXEC_CMD GLIBC_DEB` from your working directory.

-The binary should be given as a relative path.
+The arguments should be given as relative paths and the binary may need to be preceeded by `./` to be executed.

 ### Connect to docker container